 Key aspects of diplomatic relations

-There are regular, frequent contacts at the level of foreign affairs ministers and secretaries of state.
+The Swiss and Serbian foreign ministries are in frequent and regular contact.
 Many agreements exist, notably in relation to economic questions, migration and social insurance.
 The presence in Switzerland of a large Serb community also influences relations.

 Cooperation in the multilateral area is excellent, with the Organisation for Security and Co-operation in Europe (OSCE) Chair to be held by Switzerland in 2014 followed by Serbia in 2015, as well as cooperation within the Swiss group at the World Bank, the International Monetary Fund and the European Bank for Reconstruction and Development.